5 Types of Pool Decks Your Pool Company Should Offer

 1. Artistic Pavers

 Unlike plain poured concrete, artistic pavers add a distinct touch of elegance to the overall look of a pool space.
-Artistic pavers can be manufactured with a variety of looks and finishes such as stone, coral, seashell, and tumbled finishes to mimic the look of many types of natural rock for a fraction of the cost.
+Artistic pavers can be manufactured with a variety of looks and finishes, such as stone, coral, seashell, and tumbled finishes to mimic the look of many types of natural rock for a fraction of the cost.
 Besides their pleasing appearance and overall aesthetic versatility, artistic pavers have a huge durability advantage over concrete as they rarely develop cracks.
-Artistic pavers are generally more expensive than basic concrete up front, but their durability spreads that extra investment across a longer time period.
+Artistic pavers are generally more expensive than basic concrete initially, but their durability spreads that extra investment across a longer period.
 Artistic pavers also have the advantage over concrete of being slip-resistant when wet.
 They also tend to stay cooler than concrete.

 2. Travertine Pavers